-Pecans are a great source of healthy fats but are high in calories, so it is important to watch your portion sizes.
-A serving of pecans is 1 ounce, which is a little less than ¼ cup or 19 pecan halves.
+Pecans are a great source of healthy fats but are high in calories, so it's important to watch your portion sizes.
+A serving of pecans is 1 ounce, which is a little less than one-fourth cup or 19 pecan halves.

 Roasted pecans sold as prepackaged snacks are often coated in unhealthy oils and sugar, adding empty calories.
 Be sure to read labels and choose raw pecans when possible.

 When you find yourself craving a crunchy snack, reach for a handful of pecans instead of potato chips.
 Prep several snack-size baggies with 19 pecan halves apiece so they are ready to go the next time you are hungry.
 Keep one in your backpack or purse for a healthy snack on the go.